rodoyle/wrapup/README.md

 # Python wrapper for spectral clustering C++ implementation

 This code demonstrates how to implement a simple Python wrapper for a C++ class using Boost Python.
-The C++ code is an implementation of spectral clustering; this is a method which clusters data using the eigenvalues (spectrum) of the kernel matrix of the data.
+The C++ code is an implementation of spectral clustering; this is a method which clusters data using the eigenvectors (spectrum) of the kernel matrix of the data.
 There are four main steps in the C++ code:

 1. Computing the kernel matrix from the data.
 Polynomial and radial basis kernel functions are provided
 2. Perform eigendecomposition on the matrix